ahlstromcj/rtl66/README.md

 adopted from the __Seq66__ application project.

 THIS PROJECT IS NOT COMPLETE.
 CURRENTLY FOR TESTING/REFERENCE ONLY.

+Also, version 0.2.0 has undergone quite a bit of refactoring.

 It uses the Cfg66 and Xpc66 projects, and the optional Potext project, via Meson wraps.